volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

   objects is...
 date: 2020-05-04T17:55:34.302Z
 ---
-,Array in JavaScript is ordered collection of values where each value has its own position, known as `index`.
+Array in JavaScript is ordered collection of values where each value has its own position, known as `index`.
 In array index of the first element is `0`, index of the second element is `1` and so on.

 What is the difference between arrays and objects?
 As both of them are used to store collection of values.